Berman Guedes Stretton requested LAPD’s assistance to transform the Chapel at Brasenose College in Oxford.

 Here, it was possible to conceal LED strip on top of the existing wood panelling.
 As a result, the ante-chapel benefited from a clean, even uplight on the walls.
 The LED strip, selected for its output, also cast light up to the stunning decorative ceiling.

 A new three-circuit track, installed on the organ loft, allowed for flexible lighting of key parts of the ante-chapel.
 LED spotlights with adjustable beam angles put accurately controlled light on to the piano and performance space.
 LED framing projectors, fitted to the same track and precisely adjusted, make the war memorial stand out.
-Consequently, a perfectly focussed light enhances the entire plaque and seeks to honour those names listed upon it.
+Consequently, a perfectly focused light enhances the entire plaque and seeks to honour those names listed upon it.

 The control panel for the entire scheme is housed in the ante-chapel.
 Crucial to its success is its silent running.
-This is due to the ante-chapel’s the setting for the recording of music recitals and performances.
+This is due to the ante-chapel’s use as the setting for the recording of music recitals and performances.
 While the panel itself is state-of-the-art, the interface features only 6 buttons.
 This gives the Chaplain easy access to each required scene.